 When you take a course or program at Continuing Studies, you get access to the following services:

-Campus Security Services is open 24 hours a day, seven days a week.
+- Campus security is located by the Bus Loop and is open 24 hours a day, 7 days a week.
 A “safe haven” is located just inside their front doors should you need help at any time.
-SafeWalk services are available any time to anyone wanting an escort within campus boundaries.
-Campus Alone is available 24 hours a day for individuals who work/study in isolated areas on campus and are concerned about their personal safety.

 - Be alert and aware of your surroundings